-From down payment assistance grants to interest-free second mortgages and other special mortgage programs, would-be homebuyers have a number of options You can buy a home without depleting all your assets, or maybe you just don't have those assets in the first place.
-Buyers can earn as much as 120 percent to 140 percent of their area's median income and still qualify for some programs.
+From down payment assistance grants to interest-free second mortgages and other special mortgage programs, would-be homebuyers have a number of options.
+You can buy a home without depleting all your assets, or maybe you just don't have those assets in the first place.
+Buyers can earn as much as 120 percent percent of their area's median income and still qualify for some programs.

 What Types of Assistance Are Available?

 Down payment assistance comes in many forms, but the most common sources are:

 - Community grants